 Tensorflow

-So, in Python, we usually for the third-party REST API, we set a rate limit via the rate limit function like with the attribute called limit and we set it like around per minute or we said that, okay, we're going to have a request this many per minute or so.
-And like backup procedures is like when we say that, okay, we have a set up a rate limit, we can say that request exceeded, we can handle this like with the proper response saying that when we have reached the limitations, we're going to send the proper response getting the message so that the user can have an idea about the same.
-Also like the other question is like how we handle the, when we are integrating with the third-party REST API.
-So when we handle a REST API, usually we don't have a control over the like basically how many requests we have to make and what requests we will be making.
-So ideally, the ideal situation should be that we should establish some structure or architecture where we can set up a rate limit saying that like if we set up like if the API is having 100 requests per minute of the rate limit, we should set it at a 90 requests per minute and we should set a trigger which is going to trigger and say that, okay, we are reaching the threshold and we have to call the API accordingly.
+So, in Python, we usually set a rate limit via the rate limit function like with the attribute called limit and we set it like around per minute or we say that, okay, we're going to have a request this many per minute or so.
+And backup procedures is when we say that, okay, we have set up a rate limit, we can say that requests exceeded, we can handle this with the proper response saying that when we have reached the limitations, we're going to send the proper response getting the message so that the user can have an idea about the same.
+Also, the other question is how we handle when we are integrating with the third-party REST API.
+So when we handle a REST API, usually we don't have control over the like basically how many requests we have to make and what requests we will be making.
+So ideally, the ideal situation should be that we should establish some structure or architecture where we can set up a rate limit saying that if the API is having 100 requests per minute rate limit, we should set it at 90 requests per minute and we should set a trigger which is going to trigger and say that, okay, we are reaching the threshold and we have to call the API accordingly.

-So, when we are dealing with the high concurrency operations, so acid, so basically acid property is in kind of property where we say that okay it's atomicity, consistency and incompetency and durability.
-So, each of them is responsible for its property, so atomicity says that let's say for an example we have a bank transfer, we have a transaction table for a bank related operations, so in a transaction table we are storing the two savings account A and savings account B, so for an example if the money is deducted for savings account A and somehow our process interrupts into middle of that and the money is not transferred to the savings account B, then there is a loss of the data or we can say that inconsistence of data, so hence we say that there is atomicity should be established which states that the transaction should be either succeeded or the failure and there should be a rollback, so that is what means by we say that all or nothing or the transaction should either complete all of that or it should not complete partially, so that is like atomicity, consistency, incompetency and the durability, the transaction should be durable, so it should not be like we are receiving a high load and the transaction gets middle of that and it disrupts, so to ensure that we should use the with block which is a context manager, we should use the context manager to ensure that our end with the transaction.atomicity, so in the python it suppose that with the transaction.atomic, with that block we can create our database statements whichever we want to execute either create of the table and so, we can ensure that by this what will be assure that if in that block any of the failure is occurring, the rollback will happen to the first statement and any of the executed record statements will be rollbacked, so this is what we can have on a relational database, we can ensure that the asset property is maintained via establishing the log, so this will not hamper it, this will state the atomicity, consistency, durability and so.
+So, when we are dealing with high concurrency operations, ACID, basically, ACID property is a kind of property where we say that okay, it's atomicity, consistency, and durability.
+So, each of them is responsible for its property.
+Atomicity says that let's say for an example, we have a bank transfer, we have a transaction table for bank-related operations.
+So, in a transaction table, we are storing two savings accounts, A and B. If the money is deducted from savings account A and our process interrupts in the middle of that, and the money is not transferred to savings account B, then there is a loss of data or we can say that inconsistency of data.
+Hence, we say that atomicity should be established, which states that the transaction should be either successful or a failure, and there should be a rollback.
+That's what means by all or nothing.
+The transaction should either complete all of that or it should not complete partially.
+That is like atomicity, consistency, and durability.
+The transaction should be durable, so it should not be like we are receiving a high load and the transaction gets disrupted in the middle of that.
+To ensure that, we should use the with block, which is a context manager.
+We should use the context manager to ensure that our end with the transaction.atomic.
+In Python, it's supposed that with the transaction.atomic block, we can create our database statements, whatever we want to execute, either create a table or so.
+We can ensure that by this, what will be assured is that if in that block any of the failure is occurring, the rollback will happen to the first statement, and any of the executed record statements will be rolled back.
+This is what we can have on a relational database.
+We can ensure that the ACID property is maintained via establishing a log.
+This will not hamper it; this will state atomicity, consistency, and durability.

-So, to setting up an automated CI-CD pipeline for a Python application, there is a AWS or itself provides a deployment pipeline, like basically AWS has its own service of deployment service, where we can set up a CI-CD pipeline.
-So when we say that the CI-CD pipeline, so continuous integration and continuous deployment.
-So what does it mean actually?
-So continuous integration and continuous deployment pipeline states that whenever we are having an application that is definitely going to be versioning, or we can say that a feature development and feature addition task going to happen.
-So in those cases, when the tasks are deployed, or we can say that we are ready to go on production, so instead of doing a manual effort, like deploying it to the production, then restarting the ECS services or the instances that we have deployed for the running the applications, and to check and monitor every stuff or so in those parts, the CI-CD pipeline comes into picture which states that this is going to be autonomous, this is going to be continuous integration and development.
-So we can set up actions, for an example, we have a GitHub repo, and we say that, okay, we can establish some actions, which is going to trigger the AWS deployment pipeline.
-How it works is, in the GitHub actions, we can set up several steps, several checks to basically ensure that when we are merging the code to the production branch, it is passing all the checks.
-The checks can be like a Python pilot, the unit test cases are passing or not, the versionings are proper or not, the codes are working fine.
-So all those checks we can establish, based upon that, if all the checks are passes, then we can trigger the, at the end of the actions, we can trigger the AWS code pipeline, like AWS deployment pipeline, which will, what it will do is, for an example, we have a master-slave architecture, it's going to deploy first on the master, it's going to deploy that image and that image will be automatically deployed to the slave instances, and that's how a CI-CD pipeline can be placed for the Python application, which will maintain the automated CI-CD for our application.
+So to setting up an automated CI-CD pipeline for a Python application, there is an AWS service or itself that provides a deployment pipeline, where we can set up a CI-CD pipeline.
+When we say that the CI-CD pipeline, or continuous integration and continuous deployment, it means that whenever we have an application that is versioned, or we can say that feature development and feature addition tasks are happening.
+In those cases, when the tasks are deployed, or we are ready to go on production, instead of doing a manual effort, like deploying it to production, then restarting the ECS services or the instances that we have deployed for running the application, and checking and monitoring everything, the CI-CD pipeline comes into picture, which states that this is going to be autonomous, this is going to be continuous integration and deployment.
+We can set up actions, for example, we have a GitHub repo, and we say that we can establish some actions, which is going to trigger the AWS deployment pipeline.
+How it works is, in the GitHub actions, we can set up several steps, several checks to ensure that when we are merging the code to the production branch, it is passing all the checks.
+The checks can be, for example, a Python linter, unit test cases passing or not, versionings are proper or not, codes are working fine.
+So all those checks we can establish, based upon that, if all the checks pass, then we can trigger the AWS code pipeline, which will deploy first on the master, then automatically deploy that image to the slave instances, and that's how a CI-CD pipeline can be set up for the Python application, which will maintain the automated CI-CD for our application.

-So either say that examine the Python code for automating finance task.
+So either say that examine the Python code for automating finance tasks.
 Is there a logical error related to the handling of transaction dates?
 How do you debug or fix it?
-So here I can see that there is an import date time.
+So here I can see that there's an import of datetime.
 Okay.
-And if there is a process transaction function which accepts a transaction, probably it could be a object.
+And if there's a process_transaction function which accepts a transaction, probably it could be an object.
 I can see that it's a dictionary.
-So we are getting a datetime.date.today.
-And if we are comparing it with a today greater than transaction of a date, so status is equal to processed and further processing steps.
-So here I can see that there is a problem because why it is a problem if a transaction isn't kind of we are accepting a date first of all.
-So we need to convert to the date object because here what we are seeing is datetime.date.today is actually getting the date in a format and we are comparing with the greater than.
+So we're getting a datetime.date.today.
+And if we're comparing it with today greater than transaction of a date, so status is equal to processed and further processing steps.
+So here I can see that there's a problem because why it's a problem if a transaction isn't kind of we're accepting a date first of all.
+So we need to convert to the date object because here what we're seeing is datetime.date.today is actually getting the date in a format and we're comparing with the greater than.
 So it's not an ideal way to do that because a datetime object should be compared with a datetime object.
-So the comparison in the if statement itself wrong, which is like comparing a string, which is greater than or not.
+So the comparison in the if statement itself is wrong, which is like comparing a string, which is greater than or not.
 It's not an ideal way to do that.
 The ideal way should be like both the ones should be in the datetime format or datetime object of Python.
 And we can find the difference between them.
 So that will ensure itself in the inbuilt functionality that it will cover it up.
-But doing this, it will not going to be under the process until and unless the data are really similar.
-For example, the transaction date is the same and it is going to compare the string comparison.
+But doing this, it will not go under the process until and unless the data are really similar.
+For example, the transaction date is the same and it's going to compare the string comparison.
 So string comparison is not an ideal situation for this.
-Here instead of datetime transaction or datetime object should be taken for the today and from the transaction data, we should take a date and convert it into datetime object and then we should compare it because here the formats can also differ because we don't know like in the transaction of the date, what kind of format we are going to receive and in the today what is going to be a format.
+Here instead of datetime transaction or datetime object should be taken for the today and from the transaction data, we should take a date and convert it into a datetime object and then we should compare it because here the formats can also differ because we don't know like in the transaction of the date, what kind of format we are going to receive and in the today what is going to be a format.
 So comparing both the different formats is not an ideal way.
-Ideally, we should be a single format.
-So we should take a today as a datetime object and compare it with the transaction date and transaction date should be in a particular format of a datetime object which a today can be compared on.
+Ideally, we should be in a single format.
+So we should take today as a datetime object and compare it with the transaction date and transaction date should be in a particular format of a datetime object which today can be compared on.

 In the Python code snippet for Elasticsearch data matching, please explain the usage of the should clause in the query and how it affects the result search.
 OK, so from Elasticsearch, import Elasticsearch, we have got an object of Elasticsearch where we have built a query.
 It's a Boolean.
 Then should match title data, description automation, minimum should match is one.
 OK, response is the Elasticsearch.search under the index documents body is equals to query.
 So here the query is basically having two matches.
 Like ideally, there are two match placed over here saying that we have to match two things.
 One is the title should be data, one is the description should be automation.
 But the should clause here is saying that this should be the match when we are getting the data.
 From the data, when we are getting the data, we should filter it out using this both match.
 We have to get the title column and the description column, and we have to match the title.
 We have to match the data accordingly.
 But here the minimum should match is one.
 So it states that from both of them.
 For an example, in a record, description is not automation.
 For an example, if a description is manual, and the title is data, then it is a passing and we should include that record.
 But for an example, if title is not data and description is manual, we should not include that because both of them are not matching.
 Here the clause is we have to ensure that one of them is match, either title or either description.

-Okay, how would you automate data extinction from invoices using NLP in Python while ensuring high accuracy in diverse formats?
-So basically when we have to deal with the NLP in the Python where we want accuracy in the diverse formats, definitely the main thing can be achieved over here is via the Q mechanism.
-So in the Q we can have a basically pagination based extraction.
-So whenever we are getting the data, we should ensure that we are getting the data from data sources and we are using the Q mechanism batches.
-So batches is the word which I will try to explain.
-So batch can be made for getting the accurate data into diverse formats and if we are dealing with the batches, at least we will be ensuring that we are not pulling all together and we are pulling it data batch by batch with the offset being used and usage of the offset and the batch can be a solution to basically establish a high accuracy.
-Because in this case, we won't be taking time in a single request to basically get the data.
-We will be making a multiple request like with the batch request and we will be getting the batch request data and we will ensure that we will are getting the diverse formats.
-So this is basically about process of ETL extraction transformation layer process, which is going to basically convert the data into a required particular format and diverse formats.
+Okay, so how would you automate data extraction from invoices using NLP in Python while ensuring high accuracy in diverse formats?
+The main thing can be achieved via the Q mechanism.
+In Q, we can have pagination-based extraction.
+When getting the data, we should ensure we're getting it from data sources and using the Q mechanism with batches.
+Batches is the word that I'll explain.
+A batch can be made for getting accurate data into diverse formats.
+If we're dealing with batches, we'll ensure we're not pulling all data together, but pulling it data batch by batch with the usage of offset.
+The usage of offset and batch can be a solution to establish high accuracy.
+Because in this case, we won't be taking time in a single request to get the data.
+We'll be making multiple requests, like with batch requests, and getting batch request data, ensuring we're getting diverse formats.
+This is basically about the ETL extraction, transformation layer process, which is going to convert the data into a required particular format and diverse formats.

 So the method to diagnose IAM becomes too slow queries in Python application.
 So this is a common issue when we are using AWS RDS for Postgres.
-In Python the queries become slow.
-So why the queries become slow is sometimes we are using some framework which is responsible for object relation mapping ORM queries.
-So when we say that ORM queries, are high level queries which are converted to the SQL queries in the internal process.
-And the ORM queries apparently looks a bit simpler but it results into a SQL query, a very complex one.
+In Python, the queries become slow.
+So why the queries become slow is that sometimes we are using some framework which is responsible for object relation mapping, or ORM queries.
+So when we say that ORM queries, are high-level queries which are converted to SQL queries in the internal process.
+And the ORM queries apparently look a bit simpler but result in a very complex SQL query.
 So when we say that joins are placed when we try to join the data.
-So in those sub queries, so in those kind of queries we say that okay when we have filters, so filters we will be taking a data from multiple tables either or we will be applying many clauses over that.
+So in those subqueries, in those kind of queries, we say that okay, when we have filters will be taking data from multiple tables either or we will be applying many clauses over that.
 We might be grouping also.
-So those things occur into a query execution.
-So that sometimes a query takes a bit of long time when we have a huge data.
-For an example if a table is having a million records and we are processing the queries on that.
-So for an example if we have employee data like a million employee data is there or transaction data okay and we want to filter it with the customer name over the transaction data okay and we have millions of transaction and we want to filter the customer name.
+So those things occur in a query execution.
+So that sometimes a query takes a bit of long time when we have huge data.
+For an example, if a table is having a million records and we are processing the queries on that.
+So for an example, if we have employee data like a million employee data is there, or transaction data, okay and we want to filter it with the customer name over the transaction data, okay and we have millions of transactions and we want to filter the customer name.
 So if a normal query is executed without the index being used on a customer name, what will happen is that it is going to search each and every record until it finds its record.
-And in the worst case the query is going to take a bit of long amount of time.
-So first and foremost thing can be used is the indexing.
-So we can establish an indexing of the customer name table which will ensure that the tree structure is performed for the transaction table which will ensure that the basically the tree structure ensures that the data is picked up very fastly.
+And in the worst case, the query is going to take a bit of long amount of time.
+So the first and foremost thing that can be used is indexing.
+So we can establish an index on the customer name table, which will ensure that the tree structure is performed for the transaction table, which will ensure that the data is picked up very fastly.
 So this will improve the performance of the query being executed on the database.
-The other thing could be we can establish monitoring and monitoring on the RDS instance.
-So in the RDS system when we establish monitoring cloud watch logs.
-So what is going to be happening is like we can establish matrix.
-So that matrix and the alerts will show that okay which query is taking how much long time and based on that we will be able to know okay this query is taking a bit long of time.
+The other thing that could be done is we can establish monitoring and monitoring on the RDS instance.
+So in the RDS system, when we establish monitoring and CloudWatch logs, what is going to happen is that we can establish a matrix.
+So that matrix and the alerts will show that okay, which query is taking how much long time, and based on that, we will be able to know, okay, this query is taking a bit long of time.
 We can improve this query.
-We can optimize the query by either using the indexing or either you converting the query into a separate queries and execute it differently.
-So those can be multiple options but yeah the trigger yeah the most important point is to monitor the RDS instance being called by the queries.
-What are the queries being executed on the RDS instance for the postgres.
-We should keep a monitoring on that and we should track that okay each query is taking how much time and based on that we can establish like for an example if more than 10 seconds are there then we should raise an alert and accordingly we can say that it will result into improves or slow queries.
+We can optimize the query by either using indexing or converting the query into separate queries and executing it differently.
+So those can be multiple options, but yeah, the trigger is, the most important point is to monitor the RDS instance being called by the queries.
+What are the queries being executed on the RDS instance for Postgres.
+We should keep a monitoring on that, and we should track that, okay, each query is taking how much time, and based on that, we can establish like, for an example, if more than 10 seconds are there, then we should raise an alert, and accordingly, we can say that it will result in improved or slow queries.